Gladys Egan: Film career

 In 1908 and 1909, when Egan was having success on the stage, she also ventured into acting in the rapidly expanding industry of motion pictures.
-Her initial screen performance was for the Biograph Company in the summer of 1908.
+Her initial screen performance was for the Biograph Company in the Summer of 1908.
 Contrary to some current online filmographies relating to Egan, published biographies of D. W. Griffith, production records included in the 1985 reference D. W. Griffith and the Biograph Company, and other period sources cite the drama short Behind the Scenes as her first work for the New York studio.
 The eight-minute short, directed by Griffith, was filmed in two days–August 10 and 13, 1908–at the company's main studio at 11 East 14th Street in Manhattan.
 Released on September 11, the film was promoted by Biograph in advertisements as "a true and pathetic story of life in Stageland, where all that glitters is not gold."

 The Adventures of Dollie

 In the cinematic history of the United States, the 1908 Biograph short The Adventures of Dollie is deemed notable because it is generally recognized as D. W. Griffith's debut film as a director.
 Some online references also cite The Adventures of Dollie as Gladys Egan's first film as a screen actor.
-She is not listed as a cast member of that production in any of the previously noted sources or in the catalog profiles of surviving copies of the short preserved in the UCLA Film Archives and in the Library of Congress.
-As presented in those copies of The Adventures of Dollie, the child actress who portrays the title character does not appear to be Egan, who by the summer of 1908 was eight years old.
+She is not listed as a cast member of that production in any of the previously noted sources or in the catalog profiles of surviving copies of the short preserved in the UCLA Film Archives and the Library of Congress.
+As presented in those copies of The Adventures of Dollie, the child actress who portrays the title character does not appear to be Egan, who by the Summer of 1908 was eight years old.
 The girl in the film looks younger than that age, and her short hairstyle and facial features do not resemble those of Egan at the time.
-Even in the previously cited reference D. W. Griffith and the Biograph Company, which among its many sources includes performance credits for Egan drawn from the studio's production records, does not credit her or any other child actor for the role of Dollie.
+Even the previously cited reference D. W. Griffith and the Biograph Company, which among its many sources includes performance credits for Egan drawn from the studio's production records, does not credit her or any other child actor for the role of Dollie.
 Instead, that reference indicates that the performer is unknown, applying only a question mark ("?") to the title role.
 Egan herself also made no mention of this film in a self-compiled 1965 list of her leading roles.